August 1st 527 CE

 The sack of Rome, far from being a devastating landmark in Roman history, did though expose the decline of Roman power, for all to see.

 Photo credit: All images are in the public domain except the b&w image of Jesse Owens, which is used under the Creative Commons Attribution-ShareAlike 3.0 Germany license.
-The image of the press photographer and police sniper side by side on a roof opposite the Kreditbanken bank is licensed and used under the Getty Images embedding service.
+The image of the Santa Maria delle Grazia, in Milan, during WW2, appears to be in the public domain with an expired copyright.
+I believe my inclusion of this image constitutes as ‘fair use’ to highlight a unique historical moment in time.
+The image of the press photographer and police sniper side by side on a roof opposite the Kreditbanken bank and part of the production line at Ford’s Highland Park factory, Detroit, Michigan, USA, c1914, is licensed and used under the Getty Images embedding service.